Shopify/remote-dom/packages/preact/README.md

 Custom Preact components generally expose events as callback props on the component.
 To support this pattern, the `createRemoteComponent()` wrapper can map specific props on the resulting Preact component to event listeners on underlying custom element.

 Imagine a `ui-card` element with a clickable header.
-When clicked, the header will emit an `expand` event to the remote environment, and reveal the children of the `ui-card` element to the user.
+When clicked, the card will emit an `expand` event to the remote environment, and reveal the children of the `ui-card` element to the user.
 First, we define our custom element:

 ```ts
 import {RemoteElement} from '@remote-dom/core/elements';